ChimeraPy/Engine/chimerapy/dashboard/README.md

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:

+The following commands will spin up the test development server at http://localhost:5173.

 ```bash
 npm run dev